-One to two hours per participant

-- Method of administering questionnaires. - Contents of questionnaire, based on appraisal goals (e.g., if only appraising process areas 1, 3, 7, only use those questionnaire items). - Amount of analysis performed prior to on-site phase. - Transference of questionnaire responses to the DTS.

-- Project profile information received by appraisal team. - Filled-in questionnaires received by appraisal team. - Optional: if it is decided to transfer questionnaire responses prior to the on-site phase, the transference should be completed at the end of this process element.

-See the questionnaire distribution table in Section 3.3 and the SAM questionnaire instructions in the appendix for information on using the questionnaire to collect data.
+Typical duration One to two hours per participant Tailorable parameters Method of administering questionnaires.
+Contents of questionnaire, based on appraisal goals (e.g., if only appraising process areas 1, 3, 7, only use those questionnaire items).
+Amount of analysis performed prior to on-site phase.
+Transference of questionnaire responses to the DTS.
+Exit criteria Project profile information received by appraisal team.
+Filled-in questionnaires received by appraisal team.
+Optional: if it is decided to transfer questionnaire responses prior to the on-site phase, the transference should be completed at the end of this process element.
+Notes See the questionnaire distribution table in Section 3.3 and the SAM questionnaire instructions in Appendix F and J for information on using the questionnaire to collect data.
 See Section 2.2.3 for details on transferring the questionnaire responses to the DTS.

-2.2 On Site

-2.2 On Site

-The purpose of the on-site phase is to explore the results of the preliminary data analysis, provide an opportunity for practitioners at the appraised entity to participate in the data gathering and validation process, and provide practitioners and management with input on the results of the appraisal.
+Element title/tag 2.2 On Site Purpose The purpose of the On-Site phase is to explore the results of the preliminary data analysis, provide an opportunity for practitioners at the appraised entity to participate in the data gathering and validation process, and provide practitioners and management with input on the results of the appraisal.
 Figure 2-2 shows the steps in the On-Site phase.
+It should be noted that the On-Site phase may occur over several visits.
+Appendix D demonstrates the various on-site schedules that may be followed. continued on next page